EvilX/nextpinp/README.md

 - Automatically pins PiP windows **above all other windows**
 - Automatically makes PiP windows visible **on every workspace**
 - Moves PiP windows to a **chosen corner** of the screen on appearance
+- Snaps PiP windows to a nearest screen corner after a moving.
 - No Top Bar icon, no background processes beyond a single window-creation listener

 ## Requirements